CIPFA Test of Relevant Expertise Frequently Asked Questions

 - We encourage you to register your interest before making your application.

-- You can submit your application between 9am on 7 April and 4pm on 5 May 2017.
+- You can submit your application pack between 10am on 8 April and 4pm on 25 April 2019.

 - Do allow time for your sponsors to complete their application forms as they need to see your written reflective essays before you submit them to ICAS.